Cedar Falls High School: Founding

-First high school
+Previous facilities

 In 1900, Cedar Falls High School was constructed as the first separate high school in Cedar Falls.
 The building was located where the Cedar Falls Recreation Center currently resides.
 An addition was added in 1914, and this building was used until 1953.
+A second high school, located at 1015 Division Street, was opened in 1954.
+The school had been partially remodeled, including a new English wing that completed construction in 2005.
+A plaza in front of the building stands in remembrance of the September 11 attacks.

 Current facility

-The current building, located at 1015 Division Street, was opened in 1954.
-The school has been partially remodeled, including a new English wing that completed construction in 2005.
-The school recently added a plaza in front of the building in remembrance of the September 11 attacks.
+Costing 113 million dollars, the current Cedar Falls High School was opened in August 2024.

 Facilities

-CFHS consists of three buildings: the main building, the annex which houses metal technology, electronics and auto mechanics classes, and an alternative program on Cedar Heights Drive.